Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-## GraphQL and Express
+## GraphQL 😎 and Express 🚂

 <!-- > -->

-Let's get started with GraphQL and Express. **The goal of this section is to create an Express server that implements GraphQL.**
+Let's get started with GraphQL 😎 and Express 🚂. **The goal of this section is to create an Express server that implements GraphQL.**

 <!-- > -->